Hitata/good-night/README.md

     - add fixture 02_sleeps data.
     - group by for correct database select.

+* Improve `last_week_sleeps`
+    - if clockin_at, clockout_at is not recorded return sleep_time to not show.
+    - if a date is not recorded it will still display.
+Always show 7 days.

 ## Todo
 - Add time_zone to user.
 - better clockin clockout responses
+- rspec for last_week_sleeps in GET /users